History of Civil Engineering

 In 1999, the Bologna Accord was signed by the Netherlands.
-As a result, the duration of the study was extended from four to five years and the study was split up into a bachelor and a master phase.
-The name of the study changed to Civil Engineering for the bachelor phase, for the master it remained Civil Engineering & Management.
+As a result, the duration of the study was extended from four to five years and the study was split up into a Bachelor and a Master phase.
+The name of the study changed to Civil Engineering for the Bachelor phase, for the Master it remained Civil Engineering & Management.
 From this moment on, the faculty contained three departments:

 - Mobility, traffic and environment

-- Construction and infra
+- Construction and infrastructure

 - Water management

-The bachelor phase takes three years, after which one can deepen their knowledge by following a masters in one of the three disciplines:
+The Bachelor phase takes three years, after which one can deepen their knowledge by following a Masters in one of the three disciplines: